Mathématique: Lantean Dream Team: Part 2

 “Happened a few years back.”
 Sheppard’s mind is full, again, of flower-draped trelliswork.
 “Hadn’t thought about it in a while.”

 Rush paces the perimeter of the control chair, a little too graceful for Sheppard to comfortably watch.
 More graceful now than he’d been before Morgan’s claiming.
 “This is the border of her glamour.”
-He runs his fingers through something Sheppard can’t see, liberating the sound and smell of rain.
-Of misted hills and dark pines.
+He runs his fingers through something Sheppard can’t see, liberating the sound and smell of rain, of misted hills and dark pines.

 Sheppard pulls the knife of his intellect.
 There’s really only one question that gets them anywhere.
 “Tell me about that other version of Everett.”